THE EXERCISE OF FAITH

 Have you ever defined faith in one of these unscriptural ways?
-If you have you probably have given up in despair, being somewhat condemned that you “do not have enough faith” to get your answer.
-None of the above attempts to use faith is really what the Bible is speaking of.
+If you have, you probably have given up in despair and feeling condemned because you “do not have enough faith” to get your answer.
+None of the above methods of using faith is what the Bible is speaking of.

 The Scriptures promise great joy to the believer.
 One of our favorite passages is as follows:

-Delight thyself also in the Lord: and he shall give thee the desires of thine heart.
+Delight yourself also in the LORD, and He shall give you the desires of your heart.
 (Psalms 37:4)

-For the Lord God is a sun and shield: the Lord will give grace and glory: no good thing will he withhold from them that walk uprightly.
+For the LORD God is a sun and shield; the LORD will give grace and glory; no good thing will He withhold from those who walk uprightly.
 (Psalms 84:11)

 God will withhold no good thing from the individual who walks uprightly.

-Who forgiveth all thine iniquities; who healeth all thy diseases; (Psalms 103:3)
+Who forgives all your iniquities, who heals all your diseases, (Psalms 103:3)

 The key to fullness of joy, to the rewards we hope for and pray for, is faith.
 Perhaps you have had your hopes deferred and your heart is sick.
 You may have had to labor in a hated situation for many years.
 You have trusted that you would see the goodness of the Lord in the land of the living.
 That expectation has kept you from fainting.
 But time goes on and on and there is no answer.

-How are we proceed?
+How are we to proceed?
 Is it possible we have not known how to press forward in faith?
-Let us look at some of the comments made in the Book of Hebrews to see how faith in God truly operates.
+Let us look at some of the comments made in the book of Hebrews to see how faith in God truly operates.

-Cast not away therefore your confidence, which hath great recompence of reward.
+Therefore do not cast away your confidence, which has great reward.
 (Hebrews 10:35)

 The Word of God makes many outstanding promises to the believer.

-You just didn’t wait long enough.
-God knows the right time to answer your prayer but you do not.
+You didn’t wait long enough.
+God knows the right time to answer your prayer, but you do not.

-God may speak to you and suggest you modify or change your prayer in some manner.
-He may make you know that what you are asking for will not bring the joy you desire and you should pray in another direction.
+God might speak to you and suggest you modify or change your prayer in some manner.
+He might make you know that what you are asking for will not bring the joy you desire and you should pray in another direction.
 If this happens to you, go with God.
 Trust Him.
-If you insist on God doing exactly what you say you may receive years of agony.
+If you insist on God doing exactly what you say, you might receive years of agony.
 God opens His hand and satisfies the desire of every living thing.
-If you insist after God warns you, you may not be happy with the answer.
+If you insist after God warns you, you might not be happy with the answer.

-It often is true that God is ready for someone to die and we howl and complain and beseech God to let them live.
+God is often ready for someone to die, and we howl and complain and beseech God to let him live.
 This is not wise.
 Remember Hezekiah and Manasseh!
 Always pray “Your will be done.”
-This is not a passive or fatalistic prayer, it is the most powerful prayer possible.
+This is not a passive or fatalistic prayer; it is the most powerful prayer possible.
 Always seek the will of God and pray with all fervor and diligence in the name of the Lord Jesus.